AdamMintaj/frontendmentor-interactive-card-details-form-react/README.md

 ## In case you're curious,

-and somehow ended up here, you might check out [my other solutions](https://www.frontendmentor.io/profile/AdamMintaj/) as well.
+and somehow ended up here, you may check out [my other solutions](https://www.frontendmentor.io/profile/AdamMintaj/) as well.